MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/install-the-rms-sdk.md

 # required metadata

 title: Install the SDK | Azure RMS
-description: This topic guides you through installing the developer tools.
+description: See how to download and install the Rights Management Services SDK 2.1 developer tools and Active Directory Rights Management Services Client 2.1.
 keywords:
 author: msmbaldwin
 ms.author: mbaldwin